kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 In short, to dynamically provision a new CSI volume, a cluster admin would create a `StorageClass` with the provisioner corresponding to the name of the external provisioner handling provisioning requests on behalf of the CSI volume driver.

 To provision a new CSI volume, an end user would create a `PersistentVolumeClaim` object referencing this `StorageClass`.
 The external provisioner will react to the creation of the PVC and issue the `CreateVolume` call against the CSI volume driver to provision the volume.
 The `CreateVolume` name will be auto-generated as it is for other dynamically provisioned volumes.
 The `CreateVolume` capacity will be taken from the `PersistentVolumeClaim` object.
 The `CreateVolume` parameters will be passed through from the `StorageClass` parameters (opaque to Kubernetes).
-If the `PersistentVolumeClaim` has the `selectedNode` annotation set (TODO verult update to actual annotation name) (only added if delayed volume binding is enabled in the `StorageClass`), the provisioner will get relevant topology labels from the corresponding `Node` and pass them to the `CreateVolume` call as preferred topology. `AllowedTopologies`from the `StorageClass` is passed through as permitted topology.
+If the `PersistentVolumeClaim` has the `selectedNode` annotation set (TODO verult update to actual annotation name) (only added if delayed volume binding is enabled in the `StorageClass`), the provisioner will get relevant topology labels from the corresponding `Node` and pass them to the `CreateVolume` call as preferred topology. `AllowedTopologies` from the `StorageClass` is passed through as permitted topology.
 Once the operation completes successfully, the external provisioner creates a `PersistentVolume` object to represent the volume using the information returned in the `CreateVolume` response.
 The topology of the returned volume is translated to the `PersistentVolume` `NodeAffinity` field.
 The `PersistentVolume` object is then bound to the `PersistentVolumeClaim` and available for use.

+The format of topology key/value pairs is defined by the user and must match among the following locations:
+* `Node` topology labels
+* `PersistentVolume` `NodeAffinity` field
+* `StorageClass` `AllowedTopologies` field
+When a `StorageClass` has delayed volume binding enabled, the scheduler uses the topology information of a `Node` in the following ways:
+  1. During dynamic provisioning, the scheduler selects a candidate node for the provisioner by comparing each `Node`'s topology with the `AllowedTopologies` in the `StorageClass`.
+(TODO verult Link to volume scheduling design doc)
+  1. During volume binding and pod scheduling, the scheduler selects a candidate node for the pod by comparing `Node` topology with `VolumeNodeAffinity` in `PersistentVolume`s.
+(TODO verult Link to volume scheduling design doc).

+A more detailed description can be found in the [topology-aware volume scheduling design doc](#TODO link).
+See [Topology Representation in Node Objects](#topology-representation-in-node-objects) for the format used by the recommended deployment approach.

 To delete a CSI volume, an end user would delete the corresponding `PersistentVolumeClaim` object.
 The external provisioner will react to the deletion of the PVC and based on its reclamation policy it will issue the `DeleteVolume` call against the CSI volume driver commands to delete the volume.
 It will then delete the `PersistentVolume` object.